Giyorgis of Segla: Career

 Giyorgis writes in his Book of Mystery that man is a creature of God with an immortal soul.
 With the divine gift of soul, man becomes different from other creatures, as man is an intelligent and speaking thing.
 Giyorgis' view of man can be characterized as dualistic.
 With the book, Giyorgis also attempted to refute heretical beliefs.
 It is an extensive anti-heretical work composed of 30 chapters.
 Treatises on heresy are meant to be read during important feast days of the Ethiopian Church.
 Each treatise concentrates on a different heretical doctrine, and the book refutes them one by one.
 The book was completed on 21 June 1424.
 It is the most important original Ethiopian theological work.
 The book is still used in liturgy.

 At one point, Giyorgis held the position of abbot (Nebura'ed) of the important monastery of Debre Damo.
-He also founded the monastery of Debre Bahriy in Gesecha.
+He also founded the monastery of Debre Bahriy in Gasicha.
 At the monastery named after him, there is a crosscut in warka tree's bark claimed to have been left behind by Giyorgis himself.